Overview

 Prior to making this change, we consulted with many buyers and suppliers and found that the existing eServices contracts no longer met the needs of a changing technology landscape or the way government now procures IT goods and services.

-We’ve improved the contract in response to buyer and supplier feedback.
+Improvements were made to the contract in response to buyer and supplier feedback.
 Engagement with businesses will be easier, thanks to simplified contracting terms and flexible terms for software.
-Buyers will also have a choice between a Short and Long Form Contract.
+Buyers will can now choose between a Short and Long Form Contract.

-All procurements released to market after 1 July 2025 will use the new contract.
+All procurements released to market after 1 July 2025 must now use the new contract.

 The new contract documents are below.